focus-editor/focus/LOG.md

 - Fix the font unknown character glyph (try copying something from font-awesome)

 # DONE
++ Text colorising
+    + Decide how to draw colored text
+    + Draw each word in its own color
+    + Don't draw the chars off the screen
 + Text input - jump to selection boundary on arrow-left/right
 + Search and highlight results
     + Case-sensitive version, like the Ctrl+D one